Rotherham: Industrial Revolution

 Rotherham Forge and Rolling Mill occupied an island in the river known as Forge Island.
-Its managing director was Francis Charles Moss of Wickersley before his death in 1942.
-The site was later occupied by a Tesco superstore and is set to be the location for a new leisure development with a proposed cinema, food and drink outlets and a hotel.
+Its managing director was Francis Charles Moss of Wickersley, until his death in 1942.
+The site was later occupied by a Tesco superstore and, by 2024, was the location of a new leisure development with an eight-screen cinema, food and drink outlets, and a hotel.
+Completion was initially scheduled for October 2021, but the project was delayed, with most facilities are opening during 2024.

 Joseph Foljambe established a factory to produce his Rotherham plough, the first commercially successful iron plough.

-A glass works was set up in Rotherham in 1751, and became Beatson Clark & Co, one of the town's largest manufacturers, exporting glass medicine bottles worldwide.
+A glass works was set up in Rotherham in 1751 and became Beatson Clark & Co, one of the town's largest manufacturers, exporting glass medicine bottles worldwide.
 Beatson Clark & Co was a family business until 1961, when it became a public company.
 The glass works operated on the same site, although the family connection ceased and the company is owned by Newship Ltd, a holding company linked to the industrialist John Watson Newman.
 It continues to the manufacture glass containers for the pharmaceutical, food and drinks industries.
 In the 19th century, other successful industries included pottery, brass making and the manufacture of cast iron fireplaces.
 Precision manufacturing companies in the town include AESSEAL, Nikken Kosakusho Europe, MTL Advanced, MGB Plastics and Macalloy.
 Rotherham is the location of the Advanced Manufacturing Park (AMP), which is home to a number of world-class companies including Rolls-Royce and McLaren Automotive.

 Milling grain into flour was a traditional industry in Rotherham, formerly in the Millmoor area, hence Rotherham United F.C.'s nickname "The Millers".
 Flour milling continued at the Rank Hovis town mill site on Canklow Road until September 2008.
-The site of the mill is now a warehousing and distribution facility for local logistics company 4S Distribution.
+The site of the mill is now a warehousing and distribution facility for local logistics company, 4S Distribution.

-Enterprise Zone 1983
+Enterprise zone 1983

-In 1983 Rotherham became a designated Enterprise Zone with benefits and incentives given to attract new industry and development in the area.
-Within the first year ten new companies were established within the zone.
-The former chemical works at Barbot Hall, which had been empty and derelict, was developed into a new industrial estate and named 'Brookside', after Mangham Brook, running alongside it.
+In 1983, Rotherham became a designated enterprise zone with benefits and incentives given to attract new industry and development in the area.
+Within the first year, ten new companies were established within the zone.
+The former chemical works at Barbot Hall, which had been derelict, was developed into a new industrial estate and named 'Brookside', after Mangham Brook, which runs alongside it.